All Episodes

 He'll be back soon.

-We got lots to talk about.
+We've got lots to talk about.

-It's a movie, it's a brand new movie.
+It's a brand new movie.

-Uh is it Christian Bale?
+Is it Christian Bale?

 There's a bunch of big movie stars in this, and it's about Dick Cheney.

-Now, this is another democratic tradition when there's a conservative that they hate.
+Now, this is another Democratic tradition when there's a conservative that they hate.

-Uh after they're out of office, they often put together a movie just to trash the person.
+After they're out of office, they often put together a movie just to trash the person.

 Do you remember Nixon?

-It was a movie by Oliver Stone, and they're really the most biased, distorted, slanted films.
+That was a movie by Oliver Stone, and they're really the most biased, distorted, slanted films.

-For instance, with the Nixon movie, Nixon did a lot of great things in his presidency.
+Nixon did a lot of great things in his presidency.

 So when Oliver Stone makes the movie, it's basically two things.

-It's about him drunk at the end in the middle of Watergate, running around the White House drunk, not knowing where he is.
+It's about him drunk at the end in the middle of Watergate, running around the White House, drunk, not knowing where he is.

 It's just him the last few weeks in turmoil.